Drenovo, Kavadarci

 Drenovo (Дреново) is a village in the municipality of Kavadarci, North Macedonia.

 Demographics

-On the 1927 ethnic map of Leonhard Schulze-Jena, the village is shown as a Muslim Bulgarian village.
+On the 1927 ethnic map of Leonhard Schulze-Jena, the village is shown as a Muslims village.
 According to the 2002 census, the village had a total of 648 inhabitants.
 Ethnic groups in the village include:

+According to the census of 2021, 508 residents lived in the village, of which 438 were Macedonians, 1 Albanian, 1 Serb, and 68 people without data.